-Undeveloped property or wooded area shall mean property on which no structure requiring a building permit exists and which may be further developed or subdivided in accordance with the provisions of the St. John the Baptist Code of Ordinances or has been allowed to return to and remains in its natural state, which consists mostly of trees and underbrush.
+Undeveloped property or wooded area shall mean property that has not been prepared for development, on which no structure requiring a building permit exists and which may be further developed or subdivided in accordance with the provisions of the St. John the Baptist Code of Ordinances or has been allowed to return to and remains in its natural state, which consists mostly of trees and underbrush.